Liquefied natural gas: Environmental concerns

-On a per kilometre transported basis, emissions from LNG are lower than piped natural gas, which is a particular issue in Europe, where significant amounts of gas are piped several thousand kilometres from Russia.
-However, emissions from natural gas transported as LNG are higher than those of natural gas produced locally to the point of combustion, as emissions associated with transport are lower for the latter.
+On a per kilometer transported basis, emissions from LNG are lower than piped natural gas, which is a particular issue in Europe, where significant amounts of gas are piped several thousand kilometers from Russia.
+However, emissions from natural gas transported as LNG can be higher than those of natural gas produced regionally and piped to the point of combustion, as emissions associated with transport are lower for the latter.

 However, on the West Coast of the United States, where up to three new LNG importation terminals were proposed before the U.S. fracking boom, environmental groups, such as Pacific Environment, Ratepayers for Affordable Clean Energy (RACE), and Rising Tide had moved to oppose them.
 They claimed that, while natural gas power plants emit approximately half the carbon dioxide of an equivalent coal power plant, the natural gas combustion required to produce and transport LNG to the plants adds 20 to 40 percent more carbon dioxide than burning natural gas alone.
-A 2015 peer reviewed study evaluated the full end-to-end life cycle of LNG produced in the U.S. and consumed in Europe or Asia.
+A 2015 peer-reviewed study evaluated the full end-to-end life cycle of LNG produced in the U.S. and consumed in Europe or Asia.
 It concluded that global CO_{2} production would be reduced due to the resulting reduction in other fossil fuels burned.

 Some scientists and local residents have raised concerns about the potential effect of Poland's underground LNG storage infrastructure on marine life in the Baltic Sea.
 Similar concerns were raised in Croatia.

 Safety and accidents

 Natural gas is a fuel and a combustible substance.
 To ensure safe and reliable operation, particular measures are taken in the design, construction and operation of LNG facilities.
 In maritime transport, the regulations for the use of LNG as a marine fuel are set out in the IGF Code.

 In its liquid state, LNG is not explosive and can not ignite.
 For LNG to burn, it must first vaporize, then mix with air in the proper proportions (the flammable range is 5 percent to 15 percent), and then be ignited.
 In the case of a leak, LNG vaporizes rapidly, turning into a gas (methane plus trace gases), and mixing with air.
 If this mixture is within the flammable range, there is risk of ignition, which would create fire and thermal radiation hazards.

 Gas venting from vehicles powered by LNG may create a flammability hazard if parked indoors for longer than a week.
-Additionally, due to its low temperature, refueling a LNG-powered vehicle requires training to avoid the risk of frostbite.
+Additionally, due to its low temperature, refueling an LNG-powered vehicle requires training to avoid the risk of frostbite.